-There is a guest room in OB1 that may be booked by junior members for the use of visitors.
-Booking requests should be made in advance to the Events & Operations Office.
+There is a guest room in OB1 that may be booked by junior members for the use of family and friends.
+Booking requests should be made in advance to the Events & Operations Office events@hertford.ox.ac.uk.
 The charge is £49 per night for a double room (including breakfast in Hall when available).
+Academic visitors should be hosted by Fellows and members of the SCR.